bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-todo-add.md

 {% note alert "TO-DO _is not exported to prod_" %}

-- adjustments are needed for writing standards
+- revisions are needed for standard writing
 - required parameters are not specified
 - examples are missing
-- response in case of an error is absent
+- response in case of error is absent

 {% endnote %}